Q: As organizations strive to innovate with digital business, what new pressures do CIOs face?

 The pressures of digital business innovation are mostly related to accelerated change and redistribution of control.
 Businesses of all types and geographies are engaged in a fast-moving ecosystem in which all the players are furiously experimenting.
 Business goals change more rapidly than traditional IT can respond, therefore CIOs must innovate with technology while renovating their digital core and running a rock-solid IT shop.

-To complicate matters, the market is exploding with new technologies to support trends like advanced analytics, security, and the
+To complicate matters, the market is exploding with new technologies to support trends like advanced analytics, security, and the Internet of Things

 .
 In addition, new architecture patterns are just emerging across multiple domains that shake the foundations of traditional IT solutions.
 CIOs and their teams must keep all of these moving pieces on their radar and make small strategic bets part of their innovation efforts.